 Jonathan received his Associate’s degree from Montgomery College and his Bachelor’s degree from Goucher College.
-He comes into this work having served as liaison and advocate of the Latinx and Caribbean communities in the office of the Governor of Maryland, having fought to pass progressive state-wide legislation like the Dream Act and marriage equality, and having supported a women of color-owned small business in its growth and development.
+He comes into this work having served as liaison and advocate of the Latinx and Caribbean communities in the office of the Governor of Maryland, having won progressive state-wide legislative fights like the Dream Act and marriage equality, and having supported a women of color-owned small business in its growth and development.

 Jonathan currently serves as the Director of the UndocuBlack Network, a Network of directly affected Black undocumented people fighting to transform their own realities.
 He lives in Baltimore, MD, and loves salsa, merengue and heartfelt hugs.